YI-AN-LEE/mol_and_rxn_conditions_opt/README.md

 When running the jupyter notebook please make sure everything runs in the correct directory

-First preprocess the optimization output file (.o) from the preprocess notebook, then perform result analysis

 ### Create New Predictor
 After each run we need to improve the current model from new data, run the create new predictor notebook